dogu-team/dogu/README.md

 ## What is Dogu?

-Dogu provides device farm, CI, test report for test automation.
+Dogu is integrated test automation platform.
+It provides device farm, CI, test report for test automation.
 If you use Dogu then you don't need to set up platform like jenkins, device farm, test report for test automation and can focus on your test with Dogu.

 ## Why Dogu?